vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 36 commits since the previous release, including 11 fixes.
+More than 38 commits since the previous release, including 11 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Tue Dec 29 02:18:53 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Wed Dec 30 02:20:08 UTC 2020.

 HIGHLIGHTS-PLACEHOLDER